 Then we get overwhelmed and lured into more labyrinths of ‘natural’ or ‘better’ self-care, which leads us to even more stress, negative thoughts about ourselves, and lots of emotional distraction.

 It’s a trap!
 Without intentional efforts to apply our faith in our self-care, it’s easy to go down this road.

 It may seem like the path of least resistance.

-And, even more importantly, it takes us away from our faith.
+But, it takes us farther away from our faith.

 One of my favorite authors, Priscilla Shirer, writes what I found as a shocking truth in her book The Armor of God.
 Her words nearly knocked me over when I read, “One of the most cunning tricks of the enemy is to get us to sink our energy into changing [ourselves] instead of focusing it on cultivating health and wellness in Christ.”

-I think this is true.
+This is so true!
 I’ve lived that way, and it creates a LOT of stress!

-Applying faith in our self-care goals avoids stress and also avoids and overcomes the worldly distraction of ‘quick or overnight changes.’
-Two big topics we frequently read about in Scripture.
+Applying faith in our self-care goals avoids the distractions of quick or overnight changes.

 Where do you find yourself tempted to choose the path of least resistance related to your self-care?

-What do you feel you are missing in each category when you take the path of least resistance for your related to your self-care:
+What could you be missing when you take the path of least resistance related to your self-care: